-Amniocentesis may be advised for chromosome testing.
-Sonography is the best imaging tool, but is dependent on the experience and expertise of the operator.
+Amniocentesis and/or microarray may be advised for chromosome testing.
+Sonography is the best imaging tool, but is dependent on the experience and expertise of the physician.
 Many problems are first detected during routine screening procedures performed in your doctor’s office (amniocentesis, maternal serum screening, routine sonography), but assessment of complex usually requires a tertiary perinatal/neonatal center with experience managing complex and rare fetal problems.
 We can work with your doctor to find a center convenient for you.

 Accurate assessment requires three tests:

-- amniocentesis to assess the fetal chromosomes
+- amniocentesis and/or microarray to assess the fetal chromosomes

 - a level II ultrasound to look for other anomalies and define the anatomy